verge-io/docs/docs/public/ProductGuide/volumesyncs.md

 ### Advanced Options

 -   Specify a ***Run As User*** (optional).
 By default, the sync operation is run as "root"
--   ***Freeze Filesystem*** (default - disabled) - Applies only when source volume is a local VergeIO volume; temporarily blocks write operations while buffers are flushed, the filesystem is branched and a clean-state snapshot is taken for the sync operation.
+-   ***Freeze Filesystem*** (default - disabled) - Applies only when source volume is a local VeregOS volume; temporarily blocks write operations while buffers are flushed, the filesystem is branched and a clean-state snapshot is taken for the sync operation.
 Although not as instantaneous as a crash-consistent snapshot operation, a filesystem freeze can be a relatively quick operation.
 -   ***Preserve ACLs*** (default - enabled) - Can be disabled for performance, when ACLs are unnecessary on the destination (for example: converting Linux volume to Windows)
 -   ***Preserve Extended Attributes*** (default - enabled) - Can be disabled to omit extended attributes from sync transfer.
 -   ***Copy Symlinks*** (default - enabled) - Can be disabled where symlinks point to external/separate file systems.